giusdp/ScalaGamePlayGround/README.md

 # Scala Game Experiments

-My personal goto project to program and learn better scala and game dev.
+My personal goto project to program and learn more about scala and game dev.

 Might become a real game (who knows)